FernCreek/drawio/README.md

 Once accepted you _may_ delete branch

 ## For upgrades
-Create new branch based on our master
+Rebase the current version (x.x.y) onto our master branch.

+Using rebase means there are new commits added to master, so when the merge from upstream happens, all of the changes we made are the most up-to-date, and we are less likely to loose changes.

+    git fetch alm-x.x.y
     git fetch origin/master
     git checkout master
+    git rebase alm-x.x.y

 Ensure you have the upstream version locally